Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Measuring Logical Consistency

 \subsection{Measuring Transitivity}

-Grounded in our problem setup and definitions above, respecting transitivity implies the following: if a model predicts $A\succ B$ and $B\succ C$, it must also predict $A\succ C$.
-The ability to make transitive predictions is critical to forming a robust, global understanding of relationships within a set of items.
-Without transitivity, the model’s reasoning would be prone to contradictions, which could lead to unreliable outcomes in tasks requiring consistent decision-making or ranking \citep{liu2024aligning, li2019logic, DBLP:conf/naacl/QinJHZWYSLLMWB24}.
+Grounded in our problem setup and definitions above, transitivity implies that if a model predicts $A\succ B$ and $B\succ C$, it must also predict $A\succ C$.
+Ensuring transitive predictions is essential for a coherent global understanding of item relationships, preventing contradictions that could undermine reliability in decision-making or ranking tasks \citep{liu2024aligning, li2019logic, DBLP:conf/naacl/QinJHZWYSLLMWB24}.

 We define that the function $F$ is fully transitive if it does not predict any intransitive relation within the set $X$.
 This means that if $F(x_i, x_j) = r_{ij}$ and $F(x_j, x_k) = r_{jk}$, then $F(x_i, x_k) = r_{ik}$ must hold for all $i,j,k \in X$.
 This can be visualized in Figure~\ref{fig:transitivity}, where we represent the pairwise relations by $F$ as a relation graph.
-If $F$ is transitive over $X$, the corresponding relation graph should be a Directed Acyclic Graph (DAG).
-A DAG implies that \textit{no cycles} exist in the relation graph, denoting that there are no contradictions in the model’s relational judgments.
-Consequently, to determine if $F$ is fully transitive over the item set $X$, we only have to verify whether the predicted relation graph contains any cycle or not.
+If $F$ is transitive over $X$, the corresponding relation graph should be a Directed Acyclic Graph (DAG). \footnote{A DAG implies that \textit{no cycles} exist in the relation graph.
+We assume the comparison $F$ is irreflexive, explained in Appendix~\S\ref{appen:irreflexive}} Consequently, to determine if $F$ is fully transitive over the item set $X$, we only have to verify whether the predicted relation graph contains any cycle.
 We show how to construct the relation graph from the judgements of the LLM operator function $F$, and the algorithm to check whether a graph contains cycles in Appendix~\S\ref{appen:check cycle}.

-We introduce a metric, $s_{tran}(K)$, designed to quantify transitivity over an arbitrary number of items.
+We introduce $s_{tran}(K)$ to quantify transitivity over an arbitrary number of items.
 LLMs often struggle to maintain perfect/full transitivity, especially as the number of items increases.
 The proposed metric $s_{tran}(K)$ captures the \textit{degree of transitivity} across subsets of $K$ sampled items, where $3 \leq K \leq |X|$.
 The metric is defined as: